emacs-evil/evil-cleverparens/README.md

 1.  `dW`

-    `dW` follows the logic outlined above, and respects the ignoring / balancing behavior as mentioned.
-Personally I think it's easier to use `dio` and `dao` to delete by *symbol* instead of WORD.
+    `dW` follows the logic outlined above, and respects the ignoring / balancing behavior as mentioned. `evil-cleverparens` doesn't change the region of the `big-WORD` text object, but only makes sure that issuing such a command won't delete any delimiters that would leave your document unbalanced.
+Therefore my suggestion is to use `dio` and `dao` to delete by symbol instead.

 2.  `dd`